 The Global Leather Directory continues to grow and covers a range of leather related businesses, shops, and people around the world.
-The latest additions include studios from Macau, Turkey, Australia, and the United Kingdom.
+The latest additions include studios from Canada and Sweden.
 Click below to visit the Leather Directory and see what’s going on in leathercraft near you.

-The new Facebook Group for the ILC is live and growing.
-Lots have already joined and you can look there for tips, insights, activities, and meeting/chatting with other great folks every day.
-We’re seeing some really great insights, projects, and stories from crafters around the world, click below to check it out for more.
+We have created a new, public Facebook Group for the ILC!
+You can look there for short videos, tips, insights, activities, and meeting/chatting with other great folks every day.
+Click below to check it out for more.

 We owe a tremendous amount of gratitude to the people that helped develop the craft we get to enjoy every day.
-With a treasure of knowledge from Jim Linnell, we continue our Studio Stories series, in the latest episodes looking at fine leather art from very talented crafters in Germany.
+With a treasure of knowledge from Jim Linnell, we continue our Studio Stories series, in the latest episodes looking at the history of modern Leathercraft Founding Father, Lou Roth – educator and inventor Tandy Craftaids.
 Click above to view the video, and below to visit/join the ILC YouTube channel and get notified when new episodes are released.

 Engage with the Journal Community